Domain Name Registration

 You will receive a copy of the deletion ticket (only if it is a .co.za domain) as a reminder that the domain name will be deleted.
 If you do decide to renew at this point, you should contact CWD immediately so we can attempt to renew the domain name for you.
-Do keep in mind however, there is no guarantee that we can renew a deactivated domain name.
+Do keep in mind, however, that there is no guarantee that we can renew a deactivated domain name.

 Domain redemption periods in the gTLD life cycle

-Should a domain not be renewed during this time, it will proceed to a stage which ICANN refers to as the Redemption Grace Period.
+Should a domain not be renewed during this time, it will proceed to a stage that ICANN refers to as the Redemption Grace Period.
 The domain remains in this stage for a further 30 days.
 ICANN has required that registries implement this facility to allow the original registrants to redeem a deleted name.
 The Redemption Grace Period process is to provide additional time to catch erroneous deletions before the name is made available for re-registration.

 When a name enters this period, it is removed from the zone file (a file on a nameserver that defines a domain name with its associated sub-domains, IP addresses and mail server).
 As a result, any Internet services for the domain name will be disabled (e.g. email or website facility).
 The registrant must act immediately if they want to keep the name.
 It is possible to renew a gTLD up until this point, although redemption fees may apply.

-If no action is taken, no further grace periods are offered and the domain moves into a 5 day Pending Delete stage, before deletion follows and the domain is released for public registration.
+If no action is taken, no further grace periods are offered and the domain moves into a 5-day Pending Delete stage before deletion follows and the domain is released for public registration.

 The legacy system only invoices for domains at the end of the month that registration occurred.
 The EPP system is a real-time billing system.
 This means that all domain renewals that took place will have to be paid for.
 This would also include all domain registrations that were not cancelled within the 7 day grace period.

 The legacy system allows for 3 contacts to vote for a ‘WHOIS update’ i.e. the admin, registrant and technical contacts.
 The EPP system only sends an authorisation token for a Registrar change request to the Registrant (i.e. the person or entity in whose name the domain has been registered) and the current Registrar (i.e. Hetzner).
 An authorisation token for a Registrant change will only be sent to the current Registrant for their approval.
-It is therefore very important to keep the current Registrant email address up to date, reflecting the existing person or entity who is regarded as the rightful ‘owner’ of the domain.
+It is therefore very important to keep the current Registrant’s email address up to date, reflecting the existing person or entity who is regarded as the rightful ‘owner’ of the domain.

 Registrant vs Admin contact

 The voting ticket for a Registrant update on the Legacy system was valid for 24 hours.
 With the introduction of EPP, a Registrant update will take 5 days to complete.
-This change brings CO.ZA domain administration in line with international best practice.
+This change brings CO.ZA domain administration in line with international best practices.
 DNS details are updated immediately.

-Once you have a domain name you will need web site hosting
+Once you have a domain name you will need website hosting

 1 GB Web Space